 - Directed Studies Emotional/behavioral disabilities This program is for students who require a structured environment that teaches self-management in order to successfully function in the school/community.
 The program focus is on teaching academic, behavioral, social/emotional and self-management skills.
 Most students receive instruction in the general education courses.

 - Directed Studies Severe/medically fragile This program is for students with extensive orthopedic or medical involvement who may need specific equipment.
 Students in this program are able to safely interact with others in school and community settings.
 The program focus is on communication skills, vocational skills, daily living skills and community access/involvement.

-- This program is for 18 – 21 year old students who have completed 4 years of high school and are ready to participate in vocational and living skills development in a supported environment with other young adults with moderate disabilities.
-The program focus is on vocational internships, independent living skills, and community training.
-The program is housed at the Shoreline Community College campus.
+These programs are for 18 – 21 year old students who have completed 4 years of high school and are ready to participate in vocational and living skills development in a supported environment with other young adults with moderate disabilities.